 Boasting the Marathon, the MiniWorks offered superior water treatment suitable for backcountry travelers, without the final membrane filter that made the WaterWorks larger and heavier.

 Extruded in-house at MSR’s Seattle factory, the Marathon Ceramic filter was rigorously tested beyond the requirements set by the EPA for bacterial removal.
 Its claims were based on tests performed at maximum flow rate and with minimal wall thickness.
 Because water treatment devices aren’t regulated, MSR engineers were frustrated with the industry’s acceptance of lofty claims and poor quality.
 “We are committed to pursuing and supporting more rigorous and meaningful portable water filtration industry standards,” they wrote.
-To further that commitment, in 1997, MSR acquired the equipment for an in-house microbiology lab in order to perform on-site quality tests and to conduct research.
+To further that commitment, in 1997, MSR acquired the equipment for an in-house microbiology lab in order to perform on-site quality tests and conduct research.

 To backcountry users, the MiniWorks became the go-to filter, featuring expedition-grade quality.
 It offered a simple and reliable way to get clean, clear drinking water no matter the conditions, all at a mere 7.8 in. and 14.3 ounces.

-In 2003, the MiniWorks EX received newfangled AirSpring Accumulator technology, which allowed it to pump water 45 percent faster.
+In 2003, the MiniWorks EX received AirSpring Accumulator technology, which allowed it to pump water 45 percent faster.
 This engineered pocket of air in the filter housing acts as a cushion, expanding and compressing as the user pumps.
 As the air pocket compresses, it stores the effort from the pump.
-On the handle’s out-stroke, the air expands, pushing the water through, and adding efficiency.
+On the handle’s out-stroke, the air expands, pushing the water through and adding efficiency.